 - Heat a large pan with the canola oil (the bottom should be coated) and add in the Falafel once the oil is hot.
 Let it pan-fry (on medium to high heat) for about 7 minutes on each side.
 They should be crispy on the outside and soft but not mushy on the inside.

-Should you decide to give Green Falafel a try I’d love to hear how it went!
-Write me a comment or post a picture on instagram, use the hashtag #elephantasticvegan and tag me via @elephantasticvegan to make sure I’ll see it ^.^ I love to see all your lovely creations!
+If you give these vegan and gluten-free Green Falafel a try I’d love to hear how it went!
+Leave a comment, rate the recipe or post a picture on instagram, use the hashtag #elephantasticvegan and tag me via @elephantasticvegan to make sure I’ll see it ^.^ I love to see all your lovely creations!
 Thanks! <3